Edo-Gor/course_linear_algebra_mxc/README.md

 [Master linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation)

 The majority of the "base" code is adapted from material developed by the course instructor.
 I have made minor modifications to experiment with it.
-The "code challenges" files contain more of my own contributions, where I added creative input beyond the provided material.
+The "code challenges" and "exercises" files contain more of my own contributions, where I added creative input beyond the provided material.

 ## Structure